 Learn how to negotiate any situation from an FBI hostage negotiator.
-Each chapter is filled with gripping stories from Chris’s work in the field and gives you tactical advice on the art and science of negotiation.
+Each chapter is filled with gripping stories from Voss’s work in the field and gives you tactical advice on the art and science of negotiation.
 This book breaks down the theory and tools that can help you in negotiating a salary, purchasing a car, or working out some problems at home.

 A neurosurgeon with a brilliant future finds out he has terminal cancer in his thirties.
 In this unfinished memoir, he must find out what is truly important in life while facing death.
 This book is gut-wrenching, thought-provoking, and teaches us about how to live.

 Learn how to hack habits so you they work for you and not against you.
-James shows us how habits are built and how they can be reversed engineered to eliminate them too.
+Clear shows us how habits are built and how they can be reversed engineered to eliminate them too.
 Must read if you want to read how to build good habits by learning the habit system complete with lots of practical examples.

 I have been a fan of Cal Newport’s work since I read Deep Work last year.
-Cal goes deeper into how to live a simpler, more meaningful life and not letting technology control us.
+Newport goes deeper into how to live a simpler, more meaningful life and not letting technology control us.
 This was a tough one for me to implement since it meant I had to cut my addiction to tech and just look up to really experience life.